 How Does Mentoring Affect The Lives Of Young People?

 We know mentoring is a critical strategy for improving the lives of young people, boosting their academic achievement, social development, and chances for long-term success.
 We also know many more young people could benefit from a mentoring relationship across our country.
 In an effort to close this gap and put more young people on a pathway to success, we are joining with the many leading organizations in our coalition who utilize mentoring as a critical strategy for improving communities.
+Learn more about the role that mentoring plays in Opportunity Nation's Shared Plan.

 Here are just a few places to get started in finding opportunities to mentor in your community: Year Up, United Way Worldwide, MENTOR, iMentor.
 You can read more below about this powerful youth development strategy as we all work together to rebuild ladders of opportunity across our country.